Skip to content

 If a recipe serves 8 and you want 4 servings: 4 ÷ 8 = 0.5.
 Multiply every ingredient by 0.5.

 That's it for basic ingredients.
-Now for the exceptions that matter.
+Now come the exceptions that actually matter.

 The Exceptions: What NOT to Scale Linearly